4 ways to get a ringtone for your iPhone

 3. Use Garageband to create and set ringtone on iPhone

-If you don’t have a computer, you can use Apple’s GarageBand app to convert any non-DRM-protected song in your iOS Music app or Files app into a ringtone.
+If you don’t have a computer, you can use Apple’s GarageBand app to convert a non-DRM-protected song in your iOS Music app or Files app into a ringtone.
 This detailed tutorial will guide you all along: How to create a ringtone or text tone for free on your iPhone using GarageBand.

 4. Use iOS ringtone apps or websites